Tynietown.com

 The master bedroom displays my first Tynietoy canopy bed and I painted the walls a robin's egg blue to coordinate with its fabric.
 The bedside table is the hard-to-find stand from the furnishings designed for a maid's room and has a painted maple finish.

-The bureau displays a tiny gold pin with an equally tiny photgrpah inside it - perfectly scaled for a dresser top, and a tiny antique wooden penny doll is seated beside it to create a sweet vignette.
+The bureau displays a tiny gold pin with an equally tiny photograph inside it - perfectly scaled for a dresser top, and a tiny antique wooden penny doll is seated beside it to create a sweet vignette.
 The cushion on the wing chair was made from an old embroidered hanky with vintage lace trim added.

 The chair below is the very rare ribbon-backed side chair, copied from a set of such chairs at Mt.
 Vernon and offered in later catalogues as a special order.
 I've seen only two others.
 The intricately carved back of this chair is typical of the artistry of George LeClerc.